Dining Out near Wren House & The Granary

 *The Bell at Stow, Park Street, Stow-on-the-Wold, GL54 1AJ (2 miles) 01451-870916: The pub was transformed by the Hawkins ladies – now at the Hare at Milton (above) but has since sold to Young’s Brewery.
 It retains its charm, but the food, though good, is not as interesting.
 Don’t ignore it if you are nearby, its highly enjoyable and hospitable.
 Live music in the piano bar on Sunday evenings (8-10).
 7 Days 12-9.30 (9 on Sun). www.thebellatstow.com

 *The Porch House, Digbeth Street, Stow-on-the-Wold, GL54 1BN (2 miles) 01451-870048: Formerly the Royalist Hotel – a hotel since 947AD.
 Very close to the centre of Stow (without the bus tours who tend towards the tea shops), it provides a calmly decorated, stripped wood floor venue.
-The main restaurant of the hotel has glowing reports, but the pub and conservatory area has not had such good reports of late.
+The main restaurant of the hotel is perhaps more pub than restaurant (an August 2019 experience).
+The pub and conservatory area has not had such good reports.
 The pub and Conservatory serve Lunch/Dinner: Mon-Sat Noon-9.30, Sun Noon-8.30, Dining Room Dinner: Mon – Sat 6.30-9.30, closed Sunday. www.porch-house.co.uk

 The Chequers, Churchill near Chipping Norton, OX7 6NJ (7 miles) 01608-659393: Attractive decor and a good pub for good to middling eating.
 Yet to see if, after a recent change of management, it excels.
 There are signs …..
 7 Days – Lunch 12-3, Dinner 6-9.30 (6-10 Fri and Sat). www.thechequerschurchill.com